songzhh81/fibonacci/README.md

     3, In order to improve the flexibility of service deployment, it is necessary to decouple the computation of fibonacci list from request handler.

+    4, should limit the MAXimum of the parameter

 ==========================================================